UnityRPG/2-Core-Combat/README.md

 ### Section 2 Introduction ###

 + We’ll cover core combat in this section
 + We will focus on the simplest code solutions
 + You will also learn some play tuning…
 + … and create your first level

 (Unique Video Reference: 1_CC_RPG)

 ### Attacking The Enemies Design ###

-In this video...
 + Attack requirements
 + CHALLENGE
 + Attack and movement distances